Summing the sum of digits: A binomial digression

 \section{A binomial digression}

-An easy inequality mentioned on page~682 of \cite{Alla14} reads: for any nonnegative integers $n, k$ we have: $s_b(n+b^k) \leq s_b(n)+1$.
-A more general, probably well-known, inequality, is that for any nonnegative integers $n, m$, we have $s_b(n+m) \leq s_b(n) + s_b(m)$ (see, e.g., \cite[Prop.~2.1]{HLS}).
-A way of proving this inequality {\em when $b$ is prime}, is to use a result of Legendre \cite[p.\ 10--12]{Legendre}: $\nu_b(n!) = \frac{n - s_b(n)}{b-1}$, where $\nu_b(k)$ is the $b$-adic valuation of the positive integer $k$.
+An easy inequality mentioned on~\cite[p.~682]{Alla14} reads: for any nonnegative integers $n, k$ we have $s_b(n+b^k) \leq s_b(n)+1$.
+A more general, probably well-known, inequality, is that for any nonnegative integers $n, m$, we have $s_b(n+m) \leq s_b(n) + s_b(m)$ (see, e.g.,~\cite[Prop.~2.1]{HLS}).
+A way of proving this inequality {\em when $b$ is prime}, is to use a result of Legendre: $\nu_b(n!) = \frac{n - s_b(n)}{b-1}$, where $\nu_b(k)$ is the $b$-adic valuation of the positive integer $k$ (see ~\cite[pp.~10--12]{Legendre}).
 This implies easily $s_b(m) + s_b(n) - s_b(n+m) = \nu_b(\binom{n+m}{n})$.
-Since $\nu_b(\binom{n+m}{n}) \geq 0$ we are done.
-This inequality rises the question of whether something similar (at least when $b$ is prime) could be done for, say,~\cref{th:bio} and/or~\cref{th:allaart} above.
+Since $\nu_b(\binom{n+m}{n}) \geq 0$, we are done.
+This inequality raises the question of whether something similar (at least when $b$ is prime) could be done for, say, Theorem~\ref{th:bio} and/or Theorem~\ref{th:allaart} above.
 For the second one, we note that it might be necessary to introduce a kind of generalized binomial coefficient.